azymohliad/watchmate/README.md

 - [BlueR](https://world.pages.gitlab.gnome.org/Rust/libadwaita-rs/) (an official [BlueZ](http://www.bluez.org/) Bindings for Rust) for the bluetooth stack.
 - Awesome parts of Rust ecosystem, like [tokio](https://tokio.rs/), [serde](https://serde.rs/), [reqwest](https://github.com/seanmonstar/reqwest), [zbus](https://gitlab.freedesktop.org/dbus/zbus/), [anyhow](https://github.com/dtolnay/anyhow) and others (see [Cargo.toml](Cargo.toml) for the full list).

-I'm really enjoying using all these technologies, and since joy is vitally important for hobby-projects like WatchMate, it wouldn't be possible without them.
-I'm deeply grateful to all people behind these techs.
+I'm deeply grateful to all people behind these technologies.
+WatchMate wouldn't be possible without them: first, it would be technically unliftable; second, even with the alternatives, I probably wouldn't enjoy it so much, and joy is vitally important for hobby projects like this one.